maelys-mcardle/snowflake/docs/interpreter.md

 Compilation of the interpreter requires [make][4], a C compiler with [c11][5] support, as well as [glibc][6].

-To compile the interpreter, run the command:
+To compile the interpreter, run the command from the project root:
 ```
 make
 ```